 The number refusing meals has grown steadily since then, and two prisoners tried to kill themselves by making nooses with their clothing, House said.

 Lawyers for the prisoners have said the hunger strike is more widespread than the military acknowledges, with between 100 and 130 detainees taking part.

 More than half of Guantanamo's prisoners have been cleared for release but Congress has put stringent restrictions on transfers.
 About two-thirds of those cleared for release are Yemenis and the Obama administration has halted repatriations to their homeland because of instability there.
-(Editing by Doina Chiacu)
+(Reporting by Jane Sutton; Editing by Doina Chiacu)